 In any organization, there will always be problems and issues.
 It’s a part of the overall process of doing work, and so are the responses put in place to address them.
 This is why many popular improvement methods and systems abound because they are available for any organization that might need them.
 One of the favored process improvement methods is Six Sigma, a set of procedures developed two decades ago by Motorola.

 The Six Sigma initiative is used in many industrial sectors today, aiding various companies in the identification and removal of the root causes of defects in their processes.
-More specifically in manufacturing, Six Sigma helps minimize variability by using a group of quality management methods and tools.
+More specifically in lean manufacturing, Six Sigma helps minimize variability by using a group of quality management methods and tools.
 When implemented, each Six Sigma project follows a clearly defined order of activity, and at all times, has specific value targets.
 These targets could be decreasing how long an activity takes, reducing costs, achieving higher customer satisfaction or profits, or waste or pollution elimination.